mbrt/blog/content/posts/better-design-docs/index.md

 * Alternatives considered

 From this structure, I will add or remove sections depending on the domain and audience.
-I might e.g. put more emphasis in security considerations and therefore add a specific section for that.
+I might, for example, put more emphasis in security considerations and therefore add a specific section for that.

 Note also that this structure will not work for retrospectives, nor project